bioothod/w1/README.md

 # w1
 Linux kernel w1 netlink client

-Linux kernel w1 documentation: https://www.kernel.org/doc/Documentation/w1/w1.netlink
+Linux kernel w1 netlink documentation: https://www.kernel.org/doc/Documentation/w1/w1.netlink
+w1 over netlink can be used to work with w1 hardware (both master and slave devices) from userspace with noticebly lower latencies than via sysfs files.

 This source be used as an example on how to bind to netlink connector socket, how to create messages and parse replies.